ayuuushhh/advanced-python-notes/README.md

 # Advanced Python Notes
-This is a Jupyter Notebook that explains concepts relating to OOP, APIs, Functional Programming, Web-scraping, and File manipulation.
+This is a Jupyter Notebook that explains concepts relating to OOP, APIs, Functional Programming, Web-scraping, and File Manipulation.